 30-Day Notice to Quit

-If you want to remove a resident who is on a month-to-month lease, you have to serve a 30-Day Notice to Quit that gives them a full rental period’s notice to vacate.
+If you want to remove a resident who is on a month-to-month tenancy, you have to serve a 30-Day Notice to Quit that gives them a full rental period’s notice to vacate.
 For residents on other periodic leases, there are different notices.
 For example, you must serve a 10-day notice to a resident on a week-to-week lease.

 20-Day Notice to Cure or Vacate

-Has your resident violated a term of the lease agreement, like letting trash pile up, parking in an unauthorized area, or having an unauthorized pet?
+Has your resident violated a term of the rental agreement, like letting trash pile up, parking in an unauthorized area, or having an unauthorized pet?
 In these cases, you must serve them a 20-Day Notice to Cure or Vacate.
 This will give the resident a maximum of 20 days to remedy the problem or vacate the premises.

 Immediate Notice to Quit

 If the resident has committed certain criminal activity, you may be able to file an eviction action immediately.
-For certain crimes, you don’t have to provide the resident with prior notice.
+For certain crimes, you don’t have to provide the resident with prior written notice.
 Examples of illegal activity include felony assault, possession of a controlled substance, or manufacture of a controlled substance on the premises.

 Serving an Eviction Notice in Rhode Island